 Lawrence Livermore National Laboratory is offering data science graduate students and advanced undergraduate students like you the opportunity to join the Data Science Summer Institute (DSSI) — interns who get to work on real problems that really matter to our country.

 This is a flexible summer internship program that runs for 12 weeks.
 As a member of DSSI, you will be able to take your ideas, passion, and the skills you've acquired in Machine Learning, Statistics and High Performance Computing and apply them to projects in areas of National Importance.

 The Laboratory's next generation science and engineering are being applied to achieve breakthroughs for counterterrorism and nonproliferation, defense and intelligence, energy and environmental security.
-The program for the summer of 2018 anticipates bringing in a limited number of undergraduate and graduate science and engineering students with backgrounds in machine learning, applied mathematics, computer science, or statistics to work with some of the best minds in data science to tackle some of the world's largest problems.
+The program for the summer anticipates bringing in a limited number of undergraduate and graduate science and engineering students with backgrounds in machine learning, applied mathematics, computer science, or statistics to work with some of the best minds in data science to tackle some of the world's largest problems.

 Please check back periodically for program information updates.

 You'll work with our Staff Scientists on high-impact problems

 At the beginning of the program, you'll be paired with one of our mentors — LLNL staff scientists and engineers who are recognized experts in their fields.
 Your mentor will develop a purposed research project for you that will be significant, yet manageable within the length of the DSSI Program.
 Some of these projects will be designed to lead to follow-on work for students who would like to return in subsequent years.
 A few of our mentors and their projects from previous years include: